2 From “Open” to Justice

 Audrey Watters is a writer and independent scholar who focuses on education technology – its politics and its pedagogical implications.
 Although she was two chapters into her Comparative Literature dissertation, she decided to abandon academia, and she now happily fulfills the one job recommended to her by a junior high aptitude test: freelance writer.
 She has written for The Baffler, The Atlantic, Vice, Edutopia, Hybrid Pedagogy, Inside Higher Ed, and elsewhere across the Web, but she is best known for her work on her own website Hack Education.

-From "Open" to Justice Copyright © 2020 by Audrey Watters is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, except where otherwise noted.
+From “Open” to Justice by Audrey Watters is published under a Creative Commons Attribution-ShareAlike 4.0 International License.